 Play has a vital role in the development of our children in terms of confidence, risk taking, challenge and coordination.
 It also helps our children stay active and healthy.
 We are therefore committed to providing play spaces within our communities.

-Ashford has more than 80 urban and rural play areas across the borough, managed by Ashford Borough Council, the local parish council or local resident/voluntary organisations.
+Ashford has more than 80 urban and rural play areas across the borough, managed by Ashford Borough Council (ABC), the local parish council or local resident/voluntary organisations.

 You can read about Ashford Borough Council's commitment to providing quality play throughout the borough in our Play Matters Strategy [pdf] 800KB.

-For 2017/18 we are carrying out a review of play area provision looking at condition and play area availability which will lead to the production of a new Play Area Strategy.
+For 2017/18 we carried out a review of play area provision looking at condition and play area availability which will lead to the production of a new Play Area Strategy.

 Supporting play in the community